olamilekan5162/EasiPharma/Readme.md

 ##  Overview
 <!-- EasiPharma is a pharmaceutical inventory management system that tracks stock levels, manages suppliers, and facilitates restocking.
 With AI predicting stock shortages and expiration. -->
 EasiPharma is a stock and inventory management system tailored for pharmaceutical businesses.
-The platform enables efficient tracking of stock levels, supplier management, and order placements when inventory runs low.
-Additionally, AI-powered restocking recommendations ensure optimal stock availability, helping businesses prevent shortages and overstocking.
+The platform enables efficient tracking of stock levels, supplier management, order placements when inventory runs low and distribution of stocks.
+Additionally, AI-powered stock expiration alerts and restocking recommendations ensure optimal stock availability, helping businesses prevent shortages and overstocking.

 With EasiPharma, pharmacy owners and managers can:
 - Monitor stock levels in real-time